 IVF normally requires large numbers of motile, healthy sperm.
 The sperm collected in the IVF process must be able to reach the egg and permeate the egg’s membrane in a certain amount of time.
 If the male’s sperm count is too low, the chances of IVF success drop dramatically.
 Similarly, low sperm motility significantly reduces chances of fertilization.

-ICSI improves chances of success by removing the barriers to fertilization caused by male infertility.
+IVF with ICSI improves chances of success by removing the barriers to fertilization caused by male infertility.
 With this process, fertility specialists require fewer sperm, and can around issues of low sperm motility.

 Diagnosing Male Infertility